jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 ## Moving the ball

-Now that we can move the paddle, we need the ball to move as well.
+Now that we can move the paddle, we need the ball to move too.
 Add the following code to your file with the "game" scene:

 ```javascript
     // ball movement